Gold, silver gain on strong global trends

-NEW DELHI: Gold in the national capital on Monday rose by Rs 348 to Rs 47,547 per 10 gram following a strong global trend, according to HDFC Securities.
+NEW DELHI, May 17: Gold in the national capital on Monday rose by Rs 348 to Rs 47,547 per 10 gram following a strong global trend, according to HDFC Securities.

 In the previous trade, the precious metal had closed at Rs 47,199 per 10 gram.